All about XAT: A to Z of Xavier Aptitude Test (XAT)

 4. General knowledge

-• Quantitative ability mainly focuses on arithmetic, geometry, and algebra.
+• Quantitative ability focuses on arithmetic, geometry, and algebra.

-• Verbal and Logical ability includes critical reasoning, inference-based questions, reading comprehensions, sentence corrections, etc.
+• Verbal and Logical ability includes critical reasoning, reading comprehensions, sentence corrections, etc.

-• Decision-making section involves ethical dilemmas, managerial issues, and other situational questions.
-This section is unique to XAT since other entrance tests don’t generally feature any such section.
+• Decision-making section involves ethical dilemmas, managerial issues, and situational questions.
+This section is unique to XAT.

-• GK section emphasizes static general knowledge as well as current happenings from the fields of economics, polity, etc.
+• GK section covers static GK and current affairs in economics, polity, etc.

 • When is the XAT exam conducted?